blackhan-software/xpower-ui/README.md

 http://localhost:3000?logger=true
 ```

 > **Note:** All non-minted nonces are cleared at the start of each interval (i.e. every hour), independent of the flags above!
-Further, (reloaded) nonces cannot be minted once the interval (i.e. hour), at which they have been mined, expires.
+Further, (reloaded) nonces cannot be minted once the interval (i.e. hour) &mdash; at which they have been mined &mdash; expires.

 ## Copyright